Skippia/dom-observer-with-dynamic-selector/README.md

-## DOM Observer with Dynamic Selector
+## DOM Observer with Dynamic Selector By Dynamic Threshold
 An chrome extension that tracks changes in a user-defined DOM element on a webpage and plays a beep sound when a specified threshold condition is met.

 ### Features